 North Beach is just across the street from Tybee Island Light Station.
 Pay to park hourly in the gravel lot adjacent to North Beach.
 A boardwalk connects the parking lot to the beach and you’ll find the sand littered with shells.

 Near North Beach there are limited amenities, but North Beach Bar and Grill was a surprising treat.
 While views of the beach are obscured, the sauteed shrimp steeped in butter and cajun seasoning are worth a stop here.

 Tybee Island Marine Station

 The Tybee Island Marine Center has a self-guided tour and several marine animal exhibits.
-The center has limited hours which may make it difficult to incorporate it into your day at Tybee Island, but worth a stop if you have time.
+Unfortunately, the center has limited hours.
+Although sometimes difficult to incorporate it into your day at Tybee Island, it’s worth a stop if you have time.

 Tybee Island South Beach

 The south side of the island has another large pay parking lot with access to South Beach and the Tybee Island Pavilion.
 Buy your beach supplies or get that kitschy souvenir your heart desires along Tybrisa Street.